PrimeLens/django-notes/drf/DRF.md

 admin.site.register(models.UserProfile, UserAdmin)
 ```

+## Test it

-9. test it by checking `http://localhost:8000/admin/` and going into User profiles
+test it by checking `http://localhost:8000/admin/` and going into User profiles

+## A protected endpoint to read/update user profiles

 ## For a continuation of auth via endpoints and an email server